Quilt: Traditions

 The Museum of the Southern Jewish Experience in New Orleans holds a 19th-century exemplar of a "crazy quilt" (one without a pattern) "that was made by the Jewish Ladies’ Sewing Club of Canton, Miss., in 1885 to be raffled off to help fund the building of a synagogue there".
 (A photo of this quilt accompanies this citation.)
 The Museum's director, Kenneth Hoffman, says that this quilt involves "lots of little pieces that come together to make something greater than the sum of its parts, it’s crazy but it’s beautiful, it has a social aspect of ladies sitting together sewing, it has a religious aspect."

 William Rush Dunton (1868–1966), psychiatrist, collector, and scholar of American quilts incorporated quilting as part of his occupational therapy treatment.
 "Dr Dunton, the founder of the American Occupational Therapy Association, encouraged his patients to pursue quilting as a curative activity/therapeutic diversion...."

 The National Quilt Museum is in Paducah, Kentucky, in the Southern United States.
 It hosts QuiltWeek, an annual competition and celebration of that attracts artists and hobbyists from the world of quilting.
 QuiltWeek has been celebrated in a short documentary by Olivia Loomis Merrion called Quilt Fever.
 It explores what quilting means to its practitioners along with what it means to Paducah, which has earned the nickname "Quilt City, USA".

 Among the many television programs as well as YouTube channels devoted to quilting, Love of Quilting, which originates in a magazine of the same name, stands out for being aired on PBS.

+Modern quilting is a contemporary quilting movement that emerged in the late 20th and early 21st centuries.
+Modern quilts often emphasize minimalist designs, asymmetry, negative space, bold colors, and improvisational approaches rather than traditional repeating blocks.
+The movement has been influenced by both traditional quilting practices and contemporary art movements, with many modern quilters treating quilts as textile artworks rather than solely functional objects.